ShahramShakiba/Passenger-Counter/README.md

 # Description
-<p style='color: cornflowerblue;'>Passenger-Counter :</p>
-It is a counting application build with HTML, CSS and JavaScript
+<div style='color: cornflowerblue;'>Passenger-Counter</div> It is a counting application build with HTML, CSS and JavaScript

 The benefits of a counter include:
 1. Tracking progress :